 The Three Categories of Insurance Companies

 Insurance companies fall into three major categories of life insurance, property and casualty, and health insurance.
 Companies can focus on one sphere or a combination of policy types.

 Life insurers promise payment against the event of a person's death and can sell many different types of life insurance products.
 Property and casualty insurers write policies that protect individuals and businesses against a variety of risks such as auto accidents, fire, storm damage, wind damage, injuries, and theft.
 These policies can be targeted to individuals or businesses.
 Finally, health insurers write policies that cover medical expenses.

 The insurance industry employs a large number of people over a range of positions.
 This is hardly an exhaustive list but it includes some of the more significant and better-paying lines of employment in this industry.
 As in any industry, there's always an underlying support staff, and job titles and responsibilities can vary somewhat from employer to employer.

-- Actuary: An actuary holds an important technical job.
-She's trained in statistical analysis and the scientific determination of insurance policy terms and premiums.
+An actuary holds an important technical job.
+They are trained in statistical analysis and the scientific determination of insurance policy terms and premiums.
 It's the actuary's job to measure and calculate risk factors so that premiums can be charged accordingly.

-- Insurance appraiser: This position involves evaluating claims that come into an insurance company from the angle of assessing the value of damaged property.
-He gauges the likely cost of repairing or replacing the property.
+This position involves evaluating claims that come into an insurance company from the angle of assessing the value of the damaged property.
+They gauge the likely cost of repairing or replacing the property.
 This helps to determine whether the insurance company will pay the claim and, if so, how much the company will pay.

-- Sales Agent: An agent might work for either the insurance company itself or for an independent insurance broker.
-It's her job to sell the company's policies to consumers.
+A Sales Agent might work for either the insurance company itself or for an independent insurance broker.
+It is their job to sell the company's policies to consumers.

-- Underwriter: Underwriters evaluate the risk an insurance company is likely to take on when it issues a policy and recommend appropriate premiums.
+Underwriters evaluate the risk an insurance company is likely to take on when it issues or underwrites policies.
+Their duties include recommending appropriate premiums.